ashishkumar-ds/data-science-projects/thelook-ecommerce-retention-analysis/notebooks/README.md

   group by 1, 2
 ),

--- Step 3: Calculate the cohort size (number of users) for each cohort month cohort_size as ( select
+-- Calculate the cohort size (number of users) for each cohort month cohort_size as ( select
     cohort_month, -- cohort month